- Take a sunrise hike to the summit of Mount Batur, a live volcano

 - Stay at a unique wellness retreat with tropical pools and yoga classes to restore your soul

-Get up close with wild orangutans and meet Malaysia’s endangered sun bears, See monkeys, elephants and more on a river safari, kayak through the rapids of a jungle waterway and travel deep into the Borneo rainforest.
-Sample city life in Kuching and Kota Kinabalu, go caving in Mulu National Park, and bed down in remote jungle camps.
-End your adventure with the sand between your toes and an epic beach sunset over the sparkling South China Sea.
+Get up close with wild orangutans and meet Malaysia’s endangered sun bears.
+See monkeys, elephants and more on a river safari before taking to the waters to kayak through the rapids and travel deep into the Borneo rainforest.
+You’ll also sample city life in Kuching and Kota Kinabalu, go caving in Mulu National Park and bed down in remote jungle camps.
+And then the perfect end to this tropical adventure: feeling the sand between your toes as you witness an epic beach sunset over the sparkling South China Sea.

 - Spot wild orangutans on epic jungle treks through the rainforests of Sarawak and Sabah